In today’s dynamic work landscape, multi-national HR teams face a seemingly ever-growing list of complexities.

 Here are some of the most common challenges facing globally dispersed teams and how you can fix them:

-• Fostering team bonding.
+- Fostering team bonding.
 It can be difficult to create a sense of unity when people have never met face-to-face, but it’s still an essential part of creating an effective team.
-Virtual team-building exercises, ice-breaking sessions, and group celebrations for shared holidays or team achievements can be great bridge-builders for dispersed teams.
+Virtual team-building games, ice-breaking sessions, and group celebrations for shared holidays or team achievements can be great bridge-builders for dispersed teams.

 3. Multi-national compliance